Table of Contents

 Education: The University

 Founded between 1410-1413, St Andrews University, according to a recent poll by The Guardian, ranks as the 2nd best university in the UK (behind Cambridge).
-It has some 9,500 students from all over the world, including Asia, with a strong reputation in Arts and Humanities, Philosophy and Theology.
+It has over 10,000 students from all over the world, including Asia, with a strong reputation in Arts and Humanities, Philosophy and Theology.
 It is ranked within the top 100 universities worldwide.

 It is estimated that around 37% of the town’s population is engaged in one way or another with the University and the wider educational sector.